Steps to Performing a ROPA, ROPA preparation steps, record of processing activities steps, DPO Solutions NY

 Know Whose Responsible for Updating These Records?

-Normally, the heads of departments should be in charge of their record entries, as they often have the most insight into the processing of data within their business activities, while a DPO / records manager can supervise and support them where necessary.
+Normally, privacy officers and heads of departments should be in charge of record updates, as they often have the most insight into the processing of data within their business activities.

 GDPR Data Controller vs Data Processor responsibilities comparison, art 10 GDPR